OPSTest/azure-powershell-docs/azservicefabricps/3.1/ServiceFabric/Invoke-ServiceFabricEncryptSecret.md

 ```

 ## DESCRIPTION
-The **Invoke-ServiceFabricEncryptSecret** cmdlet encrypts text in the Service Fabric cluster manifest by using a certificate.

-Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.
+The **Invoke-ServiceFabricEncryptSecret** cmdlet is obsolete.
+Please use [Invoke-ServiceFabricEncryptText](./Invoke-ServiceFabricEncryptText.md) cmdlet.

 ## EXAMPLES